-Over the past three years, the number of third grade through eighth grade students enrolled in the Department of Education's (DOE) summer instructional program has grown substantially from about 10,000 in 2009 to 33,000 in 2012.
+The number of third grade through eighth grade students enrolled in the Department of Education's (DOE) summer instructional program has grown substantially from about 10,000 in 2009 to 33,000 in 2012.
 Two factors contributing to this increase were the 2009 completion of the DOE's five-year program to eliminate social promotion in grades three through eight and the increased difficulty of state math and English exams in 2010.
 Promotion guidelines now dictate that students scoring a level 1 on state tests must enroll in the four-week summer program or else repeat the grade.

 Because final results on state exams are not released until late in the summer, when summer school is almost over, schools must predict final scores in order to enroll students in the program.
 However, as the state has developed more demanding exams it has become more difficult for the city to accurately forecast how children will score.
-School officials recommended 32,868 students in grades three through eight for last summer's program.
-In July, when final results from the May tests were released, the DOE reported that about 7,000 of those students were over-identified, meaning that they had in fact attained at least a level 2 on the May exam and had not actually needed to attend.
+School officials recommended 32,868 students in grades three through eight for the program in summer of 2012.
+In July 2012, when final results from the May tests were released, the DOE reported that about 7,000 of those students were over-identified, meaning that they had in fact attained at least a level 2 on the May exam and had not actually needed to attend.